patkarlab/NextSeq_mutation_detector_leukemia/README.md

 ## Usage:

-1. Keep the `bam`, `bam.bai` and `hard-filtered.vcf` files obtained from Dragen into the `sequences/` folder.
+1. Keep the `fastq` files into the `sequences/` folder.

 2. Change the `samplesheet.csv`.
 It should have a list of IDs of the samples.

 3. Run the following script.

 ```
 ./run_nextflow_bamin.sh > script.log